Departmental Performance Report

-On November 27, 2012, the Standing Committee on Natural Resources (RNNR) tabled in the House of Commons a report arising from its study on Resource Development in Northern Canada.
-The report, entitled "Resource Development in Northern Canada," contained ten recommendations, two of which had implications for Infrastructure Canada.
+On December 10, 2013, the House of Commons Standing Committee on Finance (HCSCF) tabled in the House of Commons a reportiv arising from its study on income inequality in Canada.
+The report, entitled ''Income Inequality in Canada: An Overview'' contained 24 recommendations, one of which had implications for Infrastructure Canada.

-Pursuant to Standing Order 109 of the House of Commons, the RNNR requested a response to its report within 120 calendar days.
+Pursuant to Standing Order 109 of the House of Commons, the HCSCF requested a response to its report within 120 calendar days.

-Natural Resources Canada led the government response, which included input from Infrastructure Canada, Aboriginal Affairs and Northern Development Canada, Human Resources and Skills Development Canada, Canadian Northern Economic Development Agency, Finance Canada and Justice Canada.
-The government response was prepared under cover of a Memorandum to Cabinet, co-signed by the Minister of Infrastructure, Communities and Intergovernmental Affairs and submitted to the Privy Council Office for Cabinet Committee consideration and approval.
+Employment and Social Development Canada led the government responsev, which included input from Infrastructure Canada, Aboriginal Affairs and Northern Development Canada, Citizenship and Immigration Canada, Natural Resources Canada, Industry Canada, Public Health Agency of Canada and the Department of Finance.
+The government response was prepared under cover of a Memorandum to Cabinet, co-signed by the Ministers of Aboriginal Affairs and Northern Development Canada and the Department of Finance and submitted to the Privy Council Office for Cabinet Committee consideration and approval.